4Drea4/Lab1_typescript/README.md

 ## Andrea Etienne
 *November 12<sup>th</sup> 2025*

+### In Retrospect:
+In this project I utilized typescript to create classes Product, Physical Product, and Digital Product.
+They were created as modules and used various constructors, properties, methods, and utilized inheritance.
+I implemnted Typescript encapsulation and utility modules like the Tax Calculator to accept an object.

 ### What's New?
 1. In this project I am utilizing a git ignore as this project requires node modules.